Schedule of 28th NOI (2025)

 Grading System @ Contest Management System

 There is no restriction on the number of times a program may be edited, compiled, and run on a contest workstation.
 For the Final Contest, the workstations have network access to the grading system, as well as facilities such solution submission.
-For the Online Preliminary Contest, it is the responsibility of the schools and their respective proctors to ensure that the students are able to access the grading system via the CMS.
+For the Online Preliminary Contest, it is the responsibility of the schools and their respective proctors to ensure that the contestants are able to access the grading system via the CMS.

 Grading and evaluation take place on the grading system, which provides a similar execution environment to that of the contestant workstation.
 Grading workstation will have the same hardware and software configuration as contestant’s workstations during the Final Contest (except for programs required for monitoring and the grading system).